robinboncoeur/mygitblender/README.md

 # Instructions for Use
 * If you haven't already done so, install Blender.

 * Download **FigureShaders-Master.zip**: click the green [Clone or download] button and select Download ZIP.
-Extract the zip to a folder but keep the zip file, as you will be installing the script in Blender from that zip file.
+Extract the zip to a folder that you can find easily.
+Within this file is the **make_shaders.zip** file: this is what you will install in Blender.

 * Find the .csv files: **image_list.csv** and **path_list.csv** will be in your unzip folder.
 Copy the image_list.csv to your images folder.
 You can edit this in Windows and Linux in either a plain text editor or in a spreadsheet program such as Excel or LibreOffice Calc (free), or on the Mac in LibreOffice.
 See notes below on how and why LibreOffice is recommended for the Mac.